sergueik/springboot_study/basic-json-schema/README.md

       valid: false
 ```

-This turns new test creation into a YAML authoring task rather than a Java coding task.
+This turns new test creation into a YAML authoring task rather than a Java coding task (adding new tests becomes mostly data authoring - not Java coding).

 All validation functionality is provided by the `json-schema-validator` [library](https://github.com/java-json-tools/json-schema-validator), also [available](https://mvnrepository.com/artifact/io.rest-assured/json-schema-validator) from Maven Central